coldshrine/study-notes/books/designing-data-intensive-applications.md

 When services become good at predicting what content users want to se, they may end up showing people only opinions they already agree with, leading to echo chambers in which stereotypes, misinformation and polaristaion can breed.

 Many consequences can be predicted by thinking about the entire system (not just the computerised parts), an approach known as _systems thinking_.

+#### Privacy and tracking

+When a system only stores data that a user has explicitly entered, because they want the system to store and process it in a certain way, the system is performing a service for the user: the user is the customer.

+But when a user's activity is tracked and logged as a side effect of other things they are doing, the relationship is less clear.
+The service no longer just does what the users tells it to do, but it takes on interests of its own, which may conflict with the user's interest.

+If the service is funded through advertising, the advertirsers are the actual customers, and the users' interests take second place.

+The user is given a free service and is coaxed into engaging with it as much as possible.
+The tracking of the user serves the needs of the advertirses who are funding the service.
+This is basically _surveillance_.

+As a thougt experiment, try replacing the word _data_ with _surveillance_.

+Even themost totalitarian and repressive regimes could only dream of putting a microphone in every room and forcing every person to constantly carry a device capable of tracking their location and movements.
+Yet we apparently voluntarily, even enthusiastically, throw ourselves into this world of total surveillance.
+The difference is just that the data is being collected by corporations rather than government agencies.

+Perhaps you feel you have nothing to hide, you are totally in line with existing power structures, you are not a marginalised minority, and you needn't fear persecution.
+Not everyone is so fortunate.

+Without understanding what happens to their data, users cannot give any meaningful consent.
+Often, data from one user also says things about other people who are not users of the service and who have not agreed to any terms.

+For a user who does not consent to surveillance, the only real alternative is simply to not user the service.
+But this choice is not free either: if a service is so popular that it is "regarded by most people as essential for basic social participation", then it is not reasonable to expect people to opt out of this service.
+Especially when a service has network effects, there is a social cost to people choosing _not_ to use it.